SAP-samples/teched2022-DT260/exercises/ex4/README.md

 3. Click the link to follow to find further information about the available automation
 <br>![](images/4_012.png)

-You can now contact the colleagues in *Columbia* and check if they would benefit from automating their Sales Order creation process!
+You can now contact the colleagues in *Columbia* to check if they would benefit from automating their Sales Order creation process!
 As soon as they've activated the capability you can see improvements in a trend analysis in SAP Signavio Process Intelligence.

 ## Summary